Sonia Balani

 Sonia Balani is an Indian actress known for her work in movies like The Kerala Story, Baazaar, and Tum Bin 2, as well as in TV shows such as Tu Mera Hero and Bade Achhe Lagte Hain.

 Early life

 Balani was born in a Sindhi family from Agra, Uttar Pradesh.
 She graduated from St. John's College, Agra.

 Career

 She played the role of Asifa Ba in the movie The Kerala Story in 2023.
-She will play the role of Urmila in the upcoming movie Ramayana: Part 1 set to be released in 2026.
+She is now slated to play the role of Urmila in the upcoming film, Ramayana Part 1, set to be released in 2026.